richardp6889/sep10-freedom-project/tool/learning-log.md

 Next time I will learn other shapes and try to make a scene instead of just objects in the void.

+03/18/2024
+I made a ground by using the plane as a ground and strechin it out and cubes as object above it and adding a sky.
+Something I learned was that the plane can be streched out.

+Something I struggled with was goign below zero

+Something to try next time will be making it move by animation